AZephyer/azephyer.github.io/README.md

 # azephyer.github.io

 ## Description
-This repository hosts the website for **The Introspective Mediator**, a platform dedicated to providing self-mediation and personal growth services.
-The site is built with HTML, CSS, and JavaScript, and is published using GitHub Pages.
+This repository hosts the website for **The Introspective Mediator**, a platform dedicated to offering self-mediation and personal growth services.
+The website incorporates advanced functionalities like service detail toggling, comprehensive resource sections, and improved user accessibility.
+Built using HTML, CSS, and JavaScript, it is designed to provide a responsive and engaging user experience across various devices.

 ## Installation
 To set up this project locally, follow these steps: